Knoblauchpilze/mandelbulb/README.md

 # mandelbulb

 Yet another implementation of a raytracer to draw amazing mandelbulb.
-Let's see how far we can get on this road.
+Allows to render a Mandelbulb like fractal with various exponent using a GPU raymarching approach.
+Rendering time on a `GTX 750Ti` are close to real-time which is very nice to explore some parts of the object.
+Basic shading is provided through light support and multiple parameters allow to get the most out of the GPU given the level of details needed to visualize the fractal.

 # Installation